sxlwrl/hospital-appointment-scheduler/README.md

 * PATCH **Endpoint `/api/v1/auth/patients/:id`**

-  Updates patient that has passed ID
+  Updates patient with passed ID

   * The server should return a status of 200 if the patient was successfuly updated
   * The server should return a status of 400 if any other errors occurred